symfony/symfony-docs/frontend/asset_mapper.rst

 Actually, this path - ``bundles/babdevpagerfanta/css/pagerfanta.css`` - already
 works in apps *without* AssetMapper, because the ``assets:install`` command copies the assets from bundles into ``public/bundles/``.
-However, when AssetMapper is enabled, the ``pagerfanta.css`` file will automatically  be versioned.
-It will output like:
+However, when AssetMapper is enabled, the ``pagerfanta.css`` file will automatically  be versioned!
+It will output someting like:

 .. code-block:: html+twig